Skip navigation

 We’ve all been there—you grab a lip balm at the checkout line.
 It’s cheap, comes in every flavor under the sun, and promises instant relief.
 But here’s the thing: behind the colorful packaging and candy-scented marketing, most conventional lip balms are doing your lips (and the planet) no favors.

 The truth?
-Many mainstream lip balms are made with petroleum-derived ingredients—yes, the same stuff used to make gasoline.
+Many mainstream lip balms are made with petroleum-based ingredients—yes, the same stuff used to make gasoline.
 Sure, it creates a barrier on your lips, but it doesn’t actually nourish them.
 That’s why you keep reapplying… and reapplying… without lasting relief.

 Why Petroleum-Based Balms Miss the Mark